Wall St Week Ahead-History shows strong 2023 could keep US stocks on path for 2024 gains

 NEW YORK, Dec 29 (Reuters) - The U.S. stock market’s hefty gains in 2023 could provide a lift for equities next year, if history is any guide.

-Hours before the closing bell in the last session of the year, the S&P 500 was set to finish with a 24% annual gain.
+The S&P 500 ended the year on Friday with an annual gain of just over 24%.
 The benchmark index also stood near its first record closing high in about two years.

 Market strategists who track historical trends say that such a strong annual performance for stocks has often carried over into the following year, a phenomenon they attribute to factors including momentum and solid fundamentals.